RyN21/grow_ops/README.md

 # API's

-Building out this application, we consumes a few different API's.
+Building out this application, we consume a few different API's.

 ### Trefle API
   This is the main squeeze of our application.
 The trefle API has an exstensive collection of plants from vegetables to flowers, and even a variety of grass types to a variety of trees.